WillWang1989/AutoRequest/README.md

 # AutoRequest

-## A Fiddler extension to add,replace,remove HTTP headers before HTTP request.
+## Like AutoResponder, AutoRequset is a Fiddler extension to add,replace,remove HTTP headers before HTTP request.